What Does a Marketing Manager Do? A Guide

 Marketing manager career path

 Since many management roles require work experience, many marketing managers start out as sales representatives, public relations specialists, marketing specialists, or marketing coordinators before moving into management positions.
-As you earn experience and further your education, you can set your sights on roles like VP of marketing or chief marketing officer.
+As you earn experience and further your education, you may set your sights on roles like VP of marketing or chief marketing officer.

+Marketing managers help develop, budget for, and carry out marketing campaigns and strategies.
 If you're interested in becoming a marketing manager, the top-rated Professional Certificates below are a great place to keep learning:

 Learn the fundamentals of good brand management with Meta's Social Media Marketing Professional Certificate, where you'll learn about effective social media campaigns and more.